 Yes.
-Look for socks made of moisture wicking acrylic or polyester blends, such as Coolmax.
-These fabrics absorb and move moisture, keep feet dry, hold their shape and help prevent blisters.
+Look for socks made of moisture wicking acrylic or polyester blends.
+Wool is also a great moisture wicking, temperature regulating fabric.
+Moisture wicking fabrics absorb and move moisture, keep feet dry, hold their shape and help prevent blisters.
 Cotton socks get wet and stay wet.
 This causes friction, which contributes to hot spots and blisters.

 When it comes to running and walking shoes, you must choose function over fashion.
 We’ll bring you a selection of shoes that best meet your needs.

 Running shoes are built to support and cushion your foot while in the specific acts of running and walking.
 While running, the impact of each foot strike is three to five times your body weight.

 I walk.
 Is it OK to wear a running shoe?